dektronics/printalyzer-densitometer/enclosure/enclosure.md

   in place while trimming them with a rotary tool
 * `jig-spring-trimmer-cover` - Cover portion of a jig to help hold the torsion springs in place while trimming them with a rotary tool
+* `jig-upside-down` - Jig to hold the complete device in an upside-down orientation, which is useful for mating the top and bottom halves and for installing the base cover
+* `jig-cal-strip-measure` - Jig for holding a calibration reference for measurement, when the label markings have not yet been applied

 ## 2D Models